TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 17/1 Kings 17.12.md

 ---

-And she said, As Jehovah thy God liveth, I have not a cake, but a handful of meal in the jar, and a little oil in the cruse: and, behold, I am gathering two sticks, that I may go in and dress it for me and my son, that we may eat it, and die.
+She said, "As Yahweh your God lives, I don't have a cake, but a handful of meal in the jar, and a little oil in the jar.
+Behold, I am gathering two sticks, that I may go in and bake it for me and my son, that we may eat it, and die."